WisconsinRobotics/WRoverPlayground/src/topic_training/src/Start_Here.md

 A topic can have messages of type int8, int16, int32, int64, uint*, float32, float64, String, time, duration, other msg files, and array[] of variable length or fixed length.
 The message in the example code is of type String.
 To message a different type, just change the Strings to your desired type and update the includes (C++) or imports (Python).

 ## Challenge
+Once you have completed the training from WRoverPlayground, you should have some working code that will be put into a simulation.
+The simulation will have a rover that your code is meant to control its drive through mock navigation data.